JoshuaSamuel7/19CS406-EX-10/README.md

-# EX-9 APPLICATION USING TCP SOCKETS - CREATING FOR CHAT CLIENT-SERVER
+# EX-10 APPLICATION USING TCP SOCKETS - FILE TRANSFER PROGRAM

-# DATE : 02/05/2023
+# DATE : 08/05/2023

 # AIM :
-To write a python program for creating Chat using TCP Sockets Links.
+To write a python program for creating File Transfer using TCP Sockets Links.

 # ALGORITHM :
 ```